How to Get to Bocas Del Toro, Panama: Your Ultimate Guide

 We recommend starting a public travel day as early as possible to catch the appropriate bus transfers.

-Make sure to check bus schedules in advance, as they may change depending on the day.
+Make sure to check bus schedules in advance, as they may change by day.

-Be aware of people who offer to transport your luggage across the border for you.
-They may provide a nice service but will charge you and may demand payment.
+Be wary of anyone who offers to transport your luggage across the border for you.
+They may provide a nice service, but will charge you and may demand payment.

 Conclusion